 During Convocation, new students walk up the steps, through the doors into Memorial Hall and sign into the college.
 The doors of Old West symbolize Dickinson's connection to its past and a gateway to the future.

 At Commencement, the graduating class walks out the doors and down the steps, symbolically exiting the college and entering the world of alumni.

-Student Senate President Austin Davis ’15 will speak briefly, and President Nancy A. Roseman will deliver the Convocation address.
-The Ganoe Award winner, Senior and Junior Sophisters, Phi Beta Kappa, Shuman Prize winners, and the Howard Lane Rubendall Senior Scholarship winner will be recognized.
-Ann Fogler ’15, a member of the college choir, will lead the singing of the Alma Mater.
+Student Senate President Ian Hower ’16 will speak briefly, and President Nancy A. Roseman will deliver the Convocation address.
+The Ganoe Award winner, Senior and Junior Sophisters, Shuman Prize winners, the Howard Lane Rubendall Senior Scholarship winner and members of Phi Beta Kappa will be recognized.

 Following the ceremony, all those in attendance are welcome to enjoy a picnic on Morgan Field.